MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 In the `&grid` namelist section, include the parameters:<br> `w_osc = 10`<br> `w_exp = 2`<br> `w_ctr = 10`.
 </p></details></task>

 Now our last step is to tell <math>GYRE</math> what to output using [&ad_output](https://gyre.readthedocs.io/en/stable/ref-guide/input-files/output-params.html).
 There are two types of output files to consider: the [summary](https://gyre.readthedocs.io/en/stable/ref-guide/output-files/summary-files.html#summary-files) and [detail](https://gyre.readthedocs.io/en/stable/ref-guide/output-files/detail-files.html) output files.
-The `summary` files provides an overview of the <math>GYRE</math> calculations for all considered modes, such as their frequencies, &#8467;, and <i>m</i> values, whereas the `detail` files provides additional information on each one of the calculated modes such as their radial (&xi<sup>r</sup>) and horizontal (&xi<sup>h</sup>) displacements as a function of the radius coordinate.
+The `summary` files provides an overview of the <math>GYRE</math> calculations for all considered modes, such as their frequencies, &#8467;, and _m_ values, whereas the `detail` files provides additional information on each one of the calculated modes such as their radial (&xi<sup>r</sup>) and horizontal (&xi<sup>h</sup>) displacements as a function of the radius coordinate.
 You therefore get one detail file per calculated mode.
 In this <math>MESA</math> lab, we are only interested in the `summary` files.<br>

 <task><details>
 <summary>Task 8</summary><p>